Fire and rescue services

 Insect- and Tick-borne diseases

 Various insect-borne illnesses can occur throughout the US.
-The most common are West Nile virus and viral encephalitis (various types).
+The most common are West Nile virus and viral encephalitis (multiple types).

-Sporadic outbreaks of dengue, chikungunya virus and zika also occur in the US (including Puerto Rico and the US Virgin Islands) in recent years.
+Sporadic outbreaks of dengue, chikungunya virus and zika have also occurred in the US (including Puerto Rico and the US Virgin Islands) in recent years.

 Research your destination and get local advice before you travel.